 4. Add more fruits and veggies to your BBQ menu

 Obviously, fruits and veggies are better for you than steak and ribs, but there’s another reason to grill them more often.
-Unlike meats, they don’t form PAHs and HCAs, so you can grill away and eat ever last bit.
+Unlike meats, they don’t form PAHs and HCAs, so you can grill away and eat every last bit.
+Check out 15 Delicious Healthy Fruit Recipes That Make Perfect Summer Desserts for more tasty ideas using summer’s bounty of “nature’s candy.”

 5. Ditch the wire brush